-Control is pretty much on the dot, but due to the actors various poses sometimes not quite matching up to the original animation, certain combos will look wrong or need to be re-learned on the timing side.
-As cool as Wes Studi is, he sadly looks as stiff as a 2×4 when compared to the contortions of his sprite based source material.
+Control is pretty much on the dot, but due to the actors’ various poses sometimes not quite matching up to the original animation, certain combos will look wrong or need to be re-learned on the timing side.
+As cool as Wes Studi is, he sadly looks as stiff as a 2×4 when compared to the contortions of his sprite-based source material.
 Of note are the new mini-Supers.
 Essentially what would become the EX-Moves in other games, you perform a smaller, but still potent version of your special moves.
-This usually means two fireballs instead of one, extra kicks in said attack, etc. This adds in a whole new dynamic to combos, and creative types will start racking up the count meter.
+This usually means two fireballs instead of one, extra kicks in said attack, etc. This adds a whole new dynamic to combos, and creative types will start racking up the count meter.

 Where the game shines, as in why you would play it, is in the Story Mode and the Trial Mode.
 In Story Mode, the game loosely follows the plot of the movie, and instead of guiding you on a pre-determined path, allows you to make choices as to where your next fight will be.
-Sort of like a simple Find-Your-Fate Book, this adds in replay value since you can go back and make the other choices.
+Sort of like a simple Find-Your-Fate Book, this adds replay value since you can go back and make the other choices.
 It also does a decent attempt at thickening up the otherwise 3 sentence plot of the film.
 Note that in this mode, you only play as Guile, since he was the main character in the film.
 If Playing Street Battle, that’s essentially Arcade Mode, with endings for each character.
 A nice touch here, the writers wrote the endings to work within the context of the film, providing a nice little bit of padding to this particular universe.
 Finally, Trial Mode is a survival-like bout where you fight a predetermined line-up, and the game will rank you on different aspects of the fight.
-While it has no real bearing on the other modes, its a fun time waster and can have some interesting results on the characters you don’t normally play with.
+While it has no real bearing on the other modes, it’s a fun time waster and can have some interesting results on the characters you don’t normally play with.

 Finally, in the Versus Mode, you can save your fight numbers (Wins, Loses, Draws) against 3 other opponents by using your initials.
-Fairly nice little addition, and back in the day would helped spur rivalries with friends…when you could still play 2 players on the same system.
+Fairly nice little addition, and back in the day would help spur rivalries with friends…when you could still play 2 players on the same system.

 While just a footnote in history now, the arcade version was original for its source material and provided an interesting alternative to the other SF games.
-The home version, while more patchwork than original, still holds its own as a guilty pleasure and a trip down memory lane.
+The home version, while more patchwork than the original, still holds its own as a guilty pleasure and a trip down memory lane.

-Also, Kylie Minogue in spandex.
+Also, Kylie Minogue is in spandex.

 - It’s really Super Street Fighter 2 Turbo in a new skin